Saturday 14.7.2018 387km Total: 677km #2 3.5h

 After standing around looking confused for a bit some sort of customs henchwoman (there where people in high-viz with very unclear responsibilities) with two customs declaration forms.

-Thank god it was in English but to be honest it still didn't make much sense to me.
+Thank god it was in English but to be honest it still didn't make much sense to me as I'd never seen anything like it.

 I filled out the form to the best of my abilities and stand at the end of an enormously long queue.